Communication is key

 Owning a dog is as much a joy as it is a responsibility and commitment.

-You and your dog should work as a team.
-You need to be able to trust in your dogs training no matter the distraction or environment.
+It is your job as a dog owner to provide guidance and education to ensure a happy, healthy life.
+You and your dog should work as a team, you need to be able to trust in your dogs training - no matter the distraction or environment.
 Learning to efficiently communicate human to human is difficult, never mind human to canine.

 How do you train?

 Dogs, just like us humans, learn best when positive reinforcement, and ample motivation are used alongside redirection and consistent structure.
 Training for your dog should be based on their individual personality, aptitude and behavior concerns.
 This is why we are balanced trainers - we do not restrict ourselves to one "method" of training or specific training tool.
 No dog is the same and training must accommodate that.
 If a person yells at a dog to stop barking behavior and the barking does not decrease in frequency, yelling at the dog has not, by definition, functioned as a punishment.
 If the person keeps yelling at the dog and the behavior does not reduce in frequency, the person is nagging, rather than training.
 If you give your dog a piece of kibble each time he sits and he does not offer the “sit” behavior more frequently, the kibble has not functioned as a reinforcement.

 Operant conditioning: using consequence manipulation to increase or decrease the frequency of a particular behavior.

 Frequently, when trainers speak to clients about their dog’s behavior, they refer to one or more of the four quadrants of operant conditioning.
 In all operant conditioning applications, the learner gets to decide what is punishing or reinforcing.
 The four quadrants are as follows: Positive Reinforcement, Positive Punishment, Negative Reinforcement, and Negative Punishment.